-Species Wider area Loxton WEF 3 Grey Rhebok (NT) Present on higher ground, especially the Nuweveld mountains.
-Not observed within the Loxton WEF 3 site, but confirmed present within the wider site.
-The Loxton WEF 3 site is considered low sensitivity for this species.
+Species Wider area Loxton 1 WEF Grey Rhebok (NT) Present on higher ground, especially the Nuweveld mountains.
+Not observed within the Loxton 1 WEF site, but confirmed present within the wider site.
+The Loxton 1 WEF site is considered low sensitivity for this species.
 Black-footed Cat (VU) Known from records from the area, but no recent records within either the Virtual Museum or iNaturalist.
 No recent records from the area and the regular presence of this species within the site is considered unlikely.
 The site is considered low sensitivity for this species.
 Riverine Rabbit (CR) Confirmed present in the Loxton area.
+Confirmed present through camera trapping within the Loxton cluster but not within the Loxton WEF 1 study area.
+As a result, the site is considered low sensitivity for this species.

-Confirmed present through camera trapping in close vicinity to the Loxton WEF 3 and is considered potentially present within the site.
-Karoo Dwarf Tortoise (NT) Occasional records from the broad area.
+Species Wider area Loxton 1 WEF Karoo Dwarf Tortoise (NT) Occasional records from the broad area.
 Associated with dolerite outcrops.
 Potentially present as there is suitable habitat within the site and there are some records from similar habitat nearby.